 Saturday: More quotes to inspire plus invitation to reflect on the week

-- Posts each day (except for Sabbath) for 12 weeks with brief reflections on the theme with questions to ponder, audio guidance for meditations and creative invitations, and a place to share your process.
+- Posts each day (except for Sabbath) for 12 weeks with brief reflections on the theme with questions to ponder, audio guidance for meditations and creative invitations.

 What You Need before Beginning the Class